Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Auburn and its opponents have combined to put up more than 51.5 points in five of 11 games this season.
+- Auburn has combined with its opponents to score more than 51.5 points in five of 11 games this season.

-- Houston's games have gone over 51.5 points in eight of 13 chances this season.

-- The combined points per game average of the two teams, 66.9, is 15.4 points above Tuesday's over/under.

-- These two squads combine to surrender 43.2 points per game, 8.3 fewer than this contest's over/under.
+- The two teams combine to score 66.9 points per game, 15.4 more than the over/under in this contest.

-- The average total in Tigers games this season is 54, 2.5 points above Tuesday's over/under of 51.5.
+- The average total in Tigers games this season is 54, 2.5 points more than Tuesday's over/under of 51.5.

-- The 51.5-point total for this game is 3.7 points below the 55.2 points per game average total in Cougars games this season.
+- In 2021, games involving the Cougars have averaged a total of 55.2 points, 3.7 more than the set over/under in this contest.

 Auburn Stats and Trends

-- In Auburn's 12 games this year, it has five wins against the spread.
+- Auburn has five wins against the spread in 12 games this year.

-- The Tigers have been favored by 3 points or more six times this season and are 3-3 ATS in those games.
+- The Tigers have an ATS record of 3-3 in their six games when favored by 2.5 points or more so far this season.

-- Auburn's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Auburn's games this year have hit the over five times in 11 opportunities (45.5%).

-- Auburn is 4-5 against the spread and 6-4 overall when the team totals more than 298.8 yards.
+- In games that Auburn piles up more than 298.8 yards, the team is 4-5 against the spread and 6-4 overall.

 - The Tigers have 12 giveaways this season, while the Cougars have 22 takeaways .